Muterra/doc-golix/spec.md

     + GOBD consistency check
         1. Check if dynamic address already exists at persistence provider.
 If so:
             1. If frame count is zero, check fails.
 Issue NAK.
-            2. If binder GUID differs from existing dynamic address binding, check fails.
+            2. If binder GHID differs from existing dynamic address binding, check fails.
 Issue NAK.
-            3. If preexisting binding's static GUID is not contained within historical frames, check fails.
+            3. If preexisting binding's static GHID is not contained within historical frames, check fails.
 Issue NAK.
         2. If dynamic address does not exist at persistence provider,
             1. Verify no unchained debinding exists from the binder for the target address.
 If one exists, check fails; issue NAK
             2. If chained debinding exists from the binder for the target address, verify that chain permits rebinding.
 If not, check fails; issue NAK